Narotam-Mishra/aws-learning/ReadMe.txt

 # When we deploy Kubernetes, we get a cluster.
 Two important parts are :
 - Master (Control Plane) &
 - Worker nodes

+# More on AWS EKS :- https://docs.aws.amazon.com/eks/

+## Practical

+# To create EKS Cluster in AutoMode
+- `eksctl create cluster --name=<cluster-name> --enable-auto-mode`

+# We can also provide
+--nodes=3
+--nodes-min=2, --nodes-max=5
+--region us-west-2
+--node-type t3.medium
+--managed/fargate

+## Bonus Section : Good to learn (9:16:05)

+Q. What is Terraform (9:16: 07)
+# Terraform is an open-source infrastructure as code (IaC) tool.

+Q. What is IaC?
+# It enables us to define, provision and manage infrastructure across multiple cloud providers using a declarative configuration language.
+It supports multi-cloud environments, allowing consistent and efficient infrastructure management.

+# Terraform Config
+- It uses `.tf` extension
+- Format is HCL (Hashicorp Config Language)
+- Declarative Language

+# Terraform supports JSON format also.

+# Terraform commands
+- terraform init
+- terraform plan
+- terraform apply/destroy

+# Advantages of using IaC tool :-
+- Consitency :- define infrastructure in code,
+- Automation :- Reduce manual work,
+- Repeatable :- Replicate environments easily

+# Terraform Modules :- Modules are containers for multiple resources that are used together.
+A module consists of a collection of `.tf` and/or `.tf.json` files kept together in a directory.
+Modules are the main way to package and reuse resource configurations with Terraform.

+# Workspaces :- Workspace-dev, Workspace-test, Workspace-prod

+# Terraform Cloud is a managed service provided by HashiCorp that facilitates collaboration on Terraform configurations.

+# Features of Terraform Cloud :-
+- remote state management,
+- version control system (VCS) integration,
+- automated runs, and
+- secure variable management